dhis2/dhis2-docs/src/commonmark/en/content/user/managing-dashboards.md

 ## Deleting a dashboard

-If you have access to delete the dashboard, then there will be a **DELETE** button located above the dashboard, when in edit mode.
+If you have access to delete the dashboard, then there will be a **Delete** button located above the dashboard, when in edit mode.
 A confirmation dialog will first be displayed to confirm that you want to delete the dashboard.

 ## Viewing a dashboard